finger-bone/parallel-programming-essentials/docs/sycl/first-step.md

 :::

-To select a device, use the `sycl::default_selector_v` as we did in the first program.
+A command queue can be bind to a single device, but it can also be bind to multiple.
+We typically only select one device for a queue.
+When constructing the queue, use the `sycl::default_selector_v` as we did in the first program.
 It will select the default device.
 You can also use `sycl::cpu_selector_v` or `sycl::gpu_selector_v` to select CPU or GPU.

 ```cpp
 auto device_selector = sycl::default_selector_v;